Wills, Trusts & Probate

 How long does the probate process typically take in California?

-What happens if someone dies without a will in Atherton?
+What happens when someone dies without a will in California?

-Are there fees associated with probate in California?
+What kinds of fees and costs are associated with probate in California?